harleysmodernlife/VERN/AGENT_GUIDES/README.md

 2. Create or update the corresponding guide in `AGENT_GUIDES/`.
 3. Register new tools in `src/mvp/mcp_server.py` using `@mcp.tool()`.
 4. Update documentation and tests as needed.
+5. **To add LLM-powered reasoning to an agent:**
+   - Add a response function that calls the LLM (see `src/mvp/orchestrator.py` for an example).
+   - Pass recent chat history, agent status, and relevant context to the LLM.
+   - Document the agent’s prompt, context, and tool-calling logic in the cluster guide.

 ---